Sqble/tui_music/README.md

 **Host a room:**
 1. Press `l` for Online page
+2. Set a nickname if prompted
-2. Select `[+] Create Room`
+3. Show public servers or enter a homeserver/link, then select `[+] Create Room`
-3. Enter room name and optional password
+4. Enter room name and optional password
-4. Share invite code
+5. Share invite code

 **Join a room:**
 1. Press `l` for Online page
+2. Set a nickname if prompted
-2. Press Enter on `[ Show Public Servers ]`, or select `Server / Link` to type a custom server/link
+3. Press Enter on `[ Show Public Servers ]`, or select `Server / Link` to type a custom server/link
-3. Select a room from the directory
+4. Select a room from the directory
-4. Enter the room password if needed
+5. Enter the room password if needed

-Homeserver, room creation, and password prompts stay embedded in the Online page; use `h`/`j`/`k`/`l` to switch pages.
+Homeserver, room creation, room search, and password prompts stay embedded in the Online page; use `h`/`j`/`k`/`l` to switch pages.

-**Online quick control:**
+**Online quick controls:**
-- In Online tab, `Ctrl+n` starts shared queue playback immediately (or jumps to the next shared item)
+- `Ctrl+n` starts shared queue playback immediately (or jumps to the next shared item); `o` toggles room mode, `q` cycles stream quality, `t` shows/hides room codes, and `2` copies the active room link/code.

 Remote users can stream to each other through the room host connection; only the host server ports need to be exposed.